EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

 ::: info Quick Quiz

-What products are in each cart and with what quantity?
+What were the quantities of each product in the shopping carts before they were abandoned?

 :::